chrisxfire/chrisxfire.github.io/content/notes/_net/fundamentals/io-operations/pipelines/pipewriter.md

 }
 ```

-# Cancellation with PipeWriter
+# cancellation with pipewriter
 `PipeWriter.FlushAsync` accepts a `CancellationToken`.
 However, `PipeWriter.CancelPendingFlush` cancels the flush operation without raising
 an exception.
 It causes the current or next call to `FlushAsync` or `WriteAsync` to return a `FlushResult` with `IsCanceled` set to `true`.

-# Common Problems with PipeWriter
+# common problems with pipewriter
 See [this page](https://learn.microsoft.com/en-us/dotnet/standard/io/pipelines#pipewriter-common-problems) for more information.